OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/InheritanceAndPolymorphism.rst

 Using a Jeroo Method
 """"""""""""""""""""

+.. sidebar:: What is This Error?

+    As you type, you will frequently encounter *syntax errors*, where your code is not grammatically correct.
+These kinds of errors happen all the time as we type, in part because most of us are not perfectly accurate at typing.
+The previous chapter mentioned some common issues you will encounter, including omitting the semicolon at the end of a statement, not providing matching pairs of parentheses or brackets, or misspelling or miscapitalizing names.
+BlueJ will usually highlight the line where it discovers the problem and include an appropriate message at the bottom of the editor window.

+    But what do you do if BlueJ shows an error but you do not know what the error message it provides means?
+Two common techniques are:

+    + Copy the error message text and paste it into a google search.
+    + Use a generative AI tool (like Microsoft Copilot, ChatGPT, Gemini, Claude, etc.).

+    If you want a generative AI tool to explain an error message you don't understand, try asking it something like this:

+        ``I am a beginning programmer learning Java.
+Explain what this error message means in beginner-friendly terms:`` *[insert error message here]*. ``Provide a simple 1-line example illustrating the error, alone with a version of the example where the error is fixed.``

 A Jeroo method is used just like any other method.
 In our island's ``myProgram()`` method, we just have to be sure to create a jeroo from our special subclass that contains the new methods we